Joshua earned an MBA from USF and writes mostly about software and technology.

 - After the formula is created the formula can be entered.

 Below in bold is the syntax of the AVEDEV function.

 AVEDEV(number1, [number2], ...)

 This formula can compute up to 255 numbers.
 Individual numbers or cells can be used when separated by a comma, but it's generally more efficient to use an array of data with this formula.

 There are several examples of the AVEDEV function in use in the illustration below.
 There are four methods used that all produce the same result.

 Inserting the AVEDEV Function

-The AVEDEV function can be inserted into a cell by first selecting the cell, then clicking in the formulas tab.
+The AVEDEV function can be inserted into a cell by first selecting a cell, then clicking on the formulas tab.
 Next, click on the other functions button and the statistical option.
-Select AVEDEV from from the list of functions.
+Select AVEDEV from the list of functions.

 Once the formula builder appears, numbers can be added to see the results at the bottom of this sidebar.
 This formula builder can be a great help to reference characters.